This guide is about front-end developer bootcamps, including popular bootcamp options, cost, and time commitment.

 - Require a strenuous amount of time and money

-- Can often lead to burnout because of how rigorous and intensive it is
+- This can often lead to burnout because of how rigorous and intensive it is

 Part-Time Bootcamps